My main interests are travel and rock music. I enjoy writing about each!

-Always aclaimed for their live performances as well as their principles they were a well-known outfit in Glasgow and around Scotland.
-In particular at the famous venue KIng Tut's Wah Wah Hut where they also showcased comedy talent rather than have supporting musicians.
+Always acclaimed for their live performances as well as their principles they were a well-known outfit in Glasgow and around Scotland.
+In particular at the famous venue King Tut's Wah Wah Hut where they also showcased comedy talent rather than have supporting musicians.

 2. Big Country

 A phoenix that rose from the ashes of The Skids Punk Rock group.
 In 1981 guitarist Stuart Adamson, a native of Dunfermline in Fife, started up this new project.

 They hit their mark in 1983 with a UK Top 10 single in 'Fields of Fire' and the album 'The Crossing' which remarkably also reached the Top 20 in the USA and went gold thanks to the single 'In a Big Country'.
 Their trademark motif was the bagpipe-sounding guitar of Adamson achieved by transposer effects.

 Although the American fame of Big Country was short-lived they went from strength to strength in the UK and elsewhere.
 Their second album 'Steeltown' went straight to No.1 along with more hit singles and a further two Top 10 albums.
 The 1990s were less kind to the band and although still holding their own critically and commercially their best days were in the previous decade.